doritoes/ipgiraffe.com/README.md

 - Create another site based on GCP serverless computing
 - Create another site based on Azure serverless computing
 ## Out of Scope
-- The original goal of deploying the Lambda function, distributed API Gateways, and Cloudfront configurations using CloudFormation is now out of score due to the limitations of AWS to meet my specific needs
+- The original goal of deploying the Lambda function, distributed API Gateways, and CloudFront configurations using CloudFormation is now out of scope due to the limitations of AWS to meet my specific needs

 # Step-by-Step
 1. [Pre-Requisites](1_Prerequisites.md)